satya-indra/computing-systems/java/examples/src/main/java/org/example/multithreading/lessons.md

 1. **Basic ReentrantLock:**
    Write a program that uses a `ReentrantLock` to protect a critical section incrementing a counter.
 2. **Try-Finally Usage:**
-   Implement a simple program that demonstrates correct lock acquisition and release using a try/finally block.
+   Implement a simple program that demonstrates correct lock acquisition and relase using a try/finally block.
 3. **tryLock() Demo:**
    Create a program that uses `tryLock()` to attempt to acquire a lock and prints whether it was successful.
 4. **Lock Logging:**